-“If we maintain a human lens through which to see smart cities – “senseable cities,” then – it is true that the benefits could be significant.
-Digital technologies could allow for higher efficiency, safety and coordination in cities, for instance by optimizing mobility, which will be increasingly essential as cities grow denser.
-At the same time, there could be huge social benefits to an increased availability of data and the creation of feedback loops, allowing citizens to be more informed on their environment and participate more actively in the development of their cities.
+“If we maintain a human lens through which to see smart cities – “sensible cities,” then – it is true that the benefits could be significant.
+Digital technologies could allow for higher efficiency, safety, and coordination in cities, for instance by optimizing mobility, which will be increasingly essential as cities grow denser.
+At the same time, there could be huge social benefits to the increased availability of data and the creation of feedback loops, allowing citizens to be more informed about their environment and participate more actively in the development of their cities.
 After all, Big Data means a better knowledge of the urban environment, over which it can be applied in numerous ways.”

 “In the near future, just as a small group of people might share an apartment, they might also share a set of mobility options.
 Social connectivity will become a key component of transportation strategies, aligning the number of vehicles with the number of travelers.
 This new structure will be compounded with improved intermodality, with the use of real-time information to streamline the transfer from one transportation system to another.
 Ambient mobility offers will integrate seamlessly, to the point of omni-modality.
 Commuters may bike to the station just in time to catch a train, and alight to find an autonomous car waiting for them at the station, ready to drive the last mile.
 Welcome to the age of the transportation portfolio.”